TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 {{< figure src="img/godot/godot_survivors_1.png" alt="Godot Survivors" position="center" style="border-radius: 8px;"  >}}

 I focused more on the structure than the visuals, so the menu is straightforward but functional.
-The dialog window is built with a mix of vertical and horizontal container nodes, labels, and buttons, representing player upgrades.
+The dialog window is built with a mix of vertical and horizontal box container nodes, labels, and buttons, representing player upgrades.

 Next, I needed a data model to represent a single upgrade.
 I wanted to make it easy to create and configure upgrades to keep the system scalable.
-I figured I can achieve this by creating a new resource type called `Upgrade`.
+I figured I can achieve this by creating a new `Upgrade` resource type.
 In Godot, a `Resource` is anything that can be loaded or saved from disk; it's essentially a data container.
 Textures, scripts, meshes, animations—all of these are resources.

-To create the `Upgrade` resource, I created a new script, defined a `class_name` for it to be accessible from the codebase, inherited it from the `Resource` type, and added a set of properties that can be configured from the editor.
+To create an `Upgrade` resource, I wrote a new script, defined a `class_name` within it to be accessible from the codebase, inherited it from the `Resource` type, and added a set of properties that can be configured from the editor.

 ```py
 class_name Upgrade